FasterSpeeding/Yuyo/README.md

 The following feature flags ensure feature-specific optional dependencies are also installed:

 * `hikari-yuyo[asgi]` ensures the dependencies required to run the Asgi RESTBot adapter.
+* `hikari-yuyo[cli]` ensures the dependencies required to use the provided CLI commands are installed.
 * `hikari-yuyo[sake]` can be used to ensure the installed Sake version is compatible with Yuyo's functionality which uses Sake.
 You should still have a Sake version pinned in your own requirements as this just provides an accepted range for the dependency.